WE WILL BE CLOSED ON 11/27 and 11/28

 Frequently Asked Questions

-What is the difference between the Standard Arizona Driver License and the Arizona Travel ID Driver License?
+What is the difference between a Standard Driver License and a REAL ID Driver License?

 I have an Instruction Permit from another state.
 How can I qualify for the road test to obtain an Arizona Driver License?